CarsonBytes/sensai/README.txt

 This is 1 of my ongoing projects.
-The multilangual website was built by Joomla!
+The multilangual website was built with Joomla!

 The main works include building UI layout to be alike Amazon shopping site, bulk product import via CSV, and some other custom features like product thumbnail magnifier lens and ebook preview simulation.